UNHCR, Peshawar Zalmi Announce Partnership Ahead Of PSL-5 - UrduPoint

 UNHCR, Peshawar Zalmi Announce Partnership Ahead Of PSL-5

-UNHCR, the UN Refugee Agency has announced its partnership with Peshawar Zalmi to promote the refugee cause through cricket in Pakistan
+UNHCR, the UN Refugee Agency has announced its partnership with Peshawar Zalmi to promote the refugee issues through cricket in Pakistan

-ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 13th Feb, 2020 ) :UNHCR, the UN Refugee Agency has announced its partnership with Peshawar Zalmi to promote the refugee cause through cricket in Pakistan.
+PESHAWAR, (APP - UrduPoint / Pakistan Point News - 13th Feb, 2020 ) :UNHCR, the UN Refugee Agency has announced its partnership with Peshawar Zalmi to promote the refugee issues through cricket in Pakistan.

-As part of the partnership, Peshawar Zalmi and UNHCR will work together to highlight refugee issues during one of the most popular cricketing contests [PSL Season Five], starting on February 20, said a press release issued here on Thursday.
+Peshawar Zalmi is the leading franchise of Pakistan Super League (PSL) cricket championship, which have been taking place since 2015.
+As part of the partnership, Peshawar Zalmi and UNHCR will work together to highlight refugee issues during one of the most popular cricketing contests (PSL Season Five), starting on February 20, 2020.

-Chairman of Peshawar Zalmi, Javed Afridi presented the official jersey of to UNHCR's Director for Asia and the Pacific, Indrika Ratwatte.
+The Chairman of Peshawar Zalmi, Javed Afridi, presented the official jersey of Peshawar Zalmi to UNHCR's Director for Asia and the Pacific, Indrika Ratwatte, in Islamabad.

 "War, conflict and persecution forces millions of people to become refugees worldwide," said Afridi.